Source: Office for National Statistics; Government Actuaries’ Department

-In particular, annual net migration has substantially increased since the beginning of the 1990s, exceeding natural change as a driver of UK demographic trends in all years between and including 1998 and 2007.
+In particular, annual net migration has substantially increased since the beginning of the 1990s, exceeding natural change as a driver of UK demographic trends in all years from mid-1998 to mid-2011.
 However, natural change has remained positive throughout the last two decades and has also continually increased from 2001 onwards, in particular due a rise in the number of births.
 As a result of a significant drop of net migration (by almost 100,000), 2011-12 was the first year in more than a decade when natural change contributed more to the growth of the UK population than net migration – but net migration has again exceed natural change in 2013-14.
 Overall, between mid-1991 and mid-2012 net migration (resulting in an addition of 3.4 million people to the UK population) accounted for just over half (54%) of UK population growth.

-Figure 2 shows the projected size of the UK population in the period to 2035, including high migration, low migration, ‘balanced’ net migration and zero net migration variants of the 2010-based projections.
+Figure 2 shows the projected size of the UK population in the period to 2037, including high migration, low migration, ‘balanced’ net migration and zero net migration variants of the 2012-based projections.

 In the principal projection, in which net migration is assumed to level off at 185,000 annually, the size of the UK population is projected to increase by almost 10 million between 2012 and 2037 – from 63.7 million to 73.3 million, an increase of 15%.
-In this demographic scenario, the UK population will ‘hit’ 70 million in 2027 (i.e. two years earlier than in the 2008-based projections, see below).
+In this demographic scenario, the UK population will reach 70 million in 2027.
 The different net migration levels assumed in the high migration and low migration variants (± 60,000 per year) lead to a variation after 25 years of ±1.7 million people – or, in relative terms, a 5% difference between the low migration and high migration variant.
 Projected population size in 2037 according to the long-term 'balanced' net migration variant (which assumes convergence of net migration to zero towards the end of the projection) is only marginally lower (-0.5 million) than in the low migration variant.
 In the zero migration variant, the projected population size reaches 67.5 million in 2037, or 7.9% less than the principal projection.
 This is discussed further below in the ‘natural change’ scenario.